Latest Posts

 5. The Baby Northern Caiman Lizard

 While the reproduction of the northern caiman lizard is not extensively known, there are some guesses and facts as to how they reproduce.
 They are thought to behave in the same way as other larger lizard species, such as the tegu.
 After mating, it is believed the female will lay her eggs (around 5-7 at a time) in a hole along the riverbank.
-After which they then bury their eggs in order to protect them from being found by predators that may damage and eat the eggs.
+After which they then bury their eggs to protect them from being found by predators that may damage and eat the eggs.
 Once the babies have hatched around 180 days later, they are on their own from day one, because the parents do not stay to raise their young.

 6. Specific Food Choices